Les Paul: Multitrack recording

 Paul recorded several songs with Bing Crosby, most notably "It's Been a Long, Long Time," which was a number-one single in 1945.

 After a recording session, Bing Crosby suggested that Paul build a recording studio so he could produce the sound he wanted.
 Paul started his studio in the garage of his home on North Curson Street in Hollywood.
 The studio drew many vocalists and musicians who wanted the benefit of his expertise.
 His experiments included microphone placement, track speed, and recording overdubs.
 These methods resulted in a clarity previously unheard in this type of multitrack recording.
 People began to consider his recording techniques as instruments—as important to production as a guitar, bass, or drums.

 Capitol Records released "Lover (When You're Near Me)", on which Paul played eight different parts on electric guitar, some recorded at half-speed, hence "double-fast" when played back at normal speed for the master.
 This was the first time he used multitracking in a recording.
-His early multitrack recordings, including "Lover" and "Brazil" were made with acetate discs.
+His early multitrack recordings, including "Lover" and "Brazil", were made with acetate discs.
 He recorded a track onto a disk, then recorded himself playing another part with the first.
 He built the multitrack recording with overlaid tracks rather than parallel ones as he did later.
 By the time he had a result that satisfied him, he had discarded some five hundred recording disks.

 As a teen he had built a disc-cutter assembly using the flywheel from a Cadillac, a dental belt and other parts from his father's car repair shop.
 Years later in his Hollywood garage, he used the acetate disc setup to record parts at different speeds and with delay, resulting in his signature sound with echoes and birdsong-like guitar riffs.

 In 1949, Crosby gave Paul one of the first Ampex Model 200A reel to reel tape recorders.
 Paul invented sound on sound recording using this machine by placing an additional playback head, located before the conventional erase/record/playback heads.
 This allowed Paul to play along with a previously recorded track, both of which were mixed together onto a new track.
 The Ampex was a monophonic tape recorder with only one track across the entire width of quarter-inch tape, and therefore, the recording was "destructive" in the sense that the original recording was permanently replaced with the new, mixed recording.
 He eventually enhanced this by using one tape machine to play back the original recording and a second to record the combined track.
 This preserved the original recording.

-In 1952, Paul invented the flange effect, where a sound phases in and out in harmonic tone.
+In 1952, Paul invented the flange effect, wherein two recordings of the same sound run slightly asynchronously, causing phase cancellations that sweep through the frequency range.
 The first example of this can be heard on his song "Mammy's Boogie".